AmrKhaledAK47/cyrptography-ciphers/README.md

 # cyrptography-ciphers
-Implementation of most common such as (Caeser cipher - Vigenère - Playfair - Classic DES ) using TKinter GUI
+Implementation of most common ciphers such as (Caeser- Vigenère - Playfair - Classic DES ) using TKinter GUI